Maringá: Settlement

 In 1925, the Northern Paraná Land Company was established in London, England and was responsible for the management of more than 500000 acre in the northern part of the State, which today contains some of the largest cities in Paraná.

 The region's fertile land encouraged São Paulo colonists to move in and acquire new areas for production of coffee beans, an important product for exportation.

 The northern region of Paraná encloses nearly 100 thousand km2.
 It is watered by the Rivers Paranapanema, Paraná, Ivaí and Piquiri.

 The urban project requested by the British Company Improvements North of the Paraná (Melhoramentos Co.) and elaborated by the city planner Jorge Macedo Vieira, defined the outlines of the new city.
 Maringá received the status of municipality on 14 November 1951.

 The company, worried about deforestation proceeding from the occupation foreseen in the urbanistics projects, reserved three great ecological areas within the urban limits: the Forest Horto, the Park of the Ingá and Forest II and the city was planned as a "garden city" from the beginning.

 Demography

 Ethnicity

 The region of Maringá has been greatly influenced by Japanese immigrants, alongside Italian and German immigrants.
 Portuguese descendants also have a considerable presence in the city.
-Other prevalent ethnic groups are African and Amerindian descendants, Poles, Spaniards, Ukrainians, Arabs, Jews, Russians, and a very small group of British descendants.
+Other prevalent ethnic groups are African and Amerindian descendants, Poles, Spaniards, Ukrainians, Arabs, Jews, Russians, and a small group of British descendants.

 Distribution of the population living in Maringá according to race or skin color: